richardtallent/vue-simple-calendar/README.md

 * `eventTop` - Optional string of a CSS height to be used as the baseline for where events are positioned relative the top of the week.
 By default, this is `1.4em`, the height of the standard `cv-day-number` element.
 * `eventContentHeight` - Optional CSS string of the total height of your events, *not including* borders.
 The default is `1.4em` (1.0 from the font, 0.2 * 2 from the padding.).
 You would only set this if you're overriding the event height.
 This doesn't actually change the event height, it is only used to position the events below one another.
 * `eventBorderHeight` - Optional CSS string of the sum of your events' top and bottom borders.
 The default is `2px`.
 You would only set this if you're overriding the event top and/or bottom border width.
 This doesn't actually change the borders, it is only used to position the events below one another.
-* **NEW IN 4.0** `periodChangedCallback` - Optional **function** to be called calendar updates initially and any time thereafter where the date range shown on the calendar changes.
+* `periodChangedCallback` - Optional **function** to be called calendar updates initially and any time thereafter where the date range shown on the calendar changes.
 This is intended to allow your application to, say, query a back-end server to update the `events` property based on the date range visible in the calendar.
 When your function is called, it is passed an object as the argument, with four keys: `periodStart` / `periodEnd` (the dates that fall within the range of the months being shown) and `displayFirstDate` / `displayLastDate` (the dates shown on the calendar, including those that fall outside the period).
 See CHANGELOG for details on why I'm using a functional property rather than emitting an event.
+* `currentPeriodLabel` - Optional label for the "Today" button (the button in the header to return to the current period).
+If blank, this will show the current date period (*i.e.*, the period where today's date would fall).
+If this has the special value `icons`, it will display an icon, where the icon depends on whether the current date period is in the past, is the displayed period, or is in the future.
+The default icons for this are `⇤`, `-`, and `⇥`, respectively.
+If you use any other string, the button will show the literal value you provide.
+* `currentPeriodLabelIcons` - Optional replacement for the above three icons.
+Pass this as a three-character string.

 ## Calendar Event Properties
-Each event shown on the calendar can have the following properties. `startDate` is required, and `title` and `id` are strongly recommended.
+Each event shown on the calendar can have the following properties. `id` and `startDate` are required, and `title` is strongly recommended.

+* `id` - A unique identifier for the event.
+This is required and must be unique.
 * `startDate` - The date the event starts on the calendar.
 This must be either passed as a JavaScript date object, or as a string following an ISO-like form of "yyyy-mm-dd HH:MM:SS" (time is optional, and within time, minutes and seconds are both optional).
 * `endDate` - The date the event ends on the calendar.
 Defaults to the same date as `startDate`.
 This must be either passed as a JavaScript date object, or as a string following an ISO-like form of "yyyy-mm-dd HH:MM:SS" (time is optional, and within time, minutes and seconds are both optional).
 * `title` - The name of the event shown on the calendar.
 Defaults to "Untitled".
-* `id` - A unique identifier for the event.
-Defaults to a randomly-generated string.
 * `url` - The URL associated with the event.
 The component has no built-in action associated with this, but it does add a "hasUrl" class to the event.
 To "follow" the URL, you'll need to listen for the `click-event` event and take the appropriate action.
 * `classes` - A String with any additional CSS classes you wish to assign to the event.
-* **NEW IN 4.0** `style` - A String with any additional CSS styles you wish to apply to the event.
+* `style` - A String with any additional CSS styles you wish to apply to the event.

 ## Component Events
 The following Vue events are raised by the component, which you can catch in your calling application to respond to user actions: